 Morning Session #3Policy in Action: How to Formulate your own Vision Quest

 Do you have a policy goal you would like to achieve but aren’t sure how to get started?
 Come learn about Vision Quest, a three-phase approach to policy development.
-The Office of Disability Employment Policy, with the help of Subject Matter Experts Abby Cooper and Doug Crandell developed the Vision Quest Replication Manual, Using Collaboration and Aligning Resources to Achieve Systems Change within State Government, a month-by-month guide for best practices to create meaningful policy change.
+The Office of Disability Employment Policy (ODEP) with the help from EFSLMP Subject Matter Expert David Mank will discuss the Vision Quest Replication Manual, Using Collaboration and Aligning Resources to Achieve Systems Change within State Government, a month-by-month guide for best practices to create meaningful policy change.

-Rose Sloan - Office of Disability Employment Policy (ODEP) Abby Cooper - Independent Consultant Doug Crandell - Griffin Hammis Associates
+Rose Warner - Office of Disability Employment Policy (ODEP)

 Three Available Afternoon Sessions (1 pm to 4 pm):